 Equipment and Technology

 SUNY Adirondack has a variety of equipment and technology that can be accessed on campus to assist students with disabilities.
-This includes:

-Students who borrow adaptive equipment must take the responsibility for the items and agree to have the equipment returned to Accessibility Services as indicated at the time of the loan.
+Students who borrow assistive technology equipment must take the responsibility for the items and agree to have the equipment returned to Accessibility Services as indicated at the time of the loan.
 Students must also agree to make restitution for any and all damages to and/or loss of the equipment.
 A hold may be put on a student’s academic records if the equipment or restitution is not made in a timely manner.

 ~Observe classmates and identify those that seem to follow along well.
-(If you have difficulty finding a note taker, approach your instructor and ask for assistance).
+(If you have difficulty finding a note taker, approach your instructor and ask for assistance);

 ~Approach a classmate you feel may provide good service, and ask if she/he would be interested in receiving compensation for assisting you with notes during the semester;